-We have undistributed earnings from our foreign subsidiaries of approximately \$111.8 million, \$101.5 million and \$90.0 million as of August 30, 2014, August 31, 2013 and August 25, 2012, respectively.
+We have undistributed earnings from our foreign subsidiaries of approximately \$120.4 million as of August 29, 2015.
 We consider these undistributed earnings as indefinitely reinvested and therefore have not provided for U.S. income taxes or foreign withholding taxes.
-If these earnings were ultimately distributed to the U.S. in the form of dividends or otherwise, or if the shares of our international subsidiaries were sold or transferred, we would likely be subject to additional U.S. income taxes, net of the impact of any available foreign tax credits as well as foreign withholding taxes.
+In addition, we have accumulated \$54.7 million in cash outside the United States that is expected to be invested indefinitely in our foreign subsidiaries.
+If these funds were distributed to the U.S. in the form of dividends or otherwise, or if the shares of our international subsidiaries were sold or transferred, we would likely be subject to additional U.S. income taxes, net of the impact of any available foreign tax credits as well as foreign withholding taxes.
 It is not practicable to estimate the amount of unrecognized deferred U.S. taxes on these undistributed earnings.